 - A performance tempo performed on acoustic piano.

 The included TNT2 Custom Mix software allows the user to further change tempos in these audio files, and I would say the audio content adds significantly to the musical interest of the method; it can be used both in lessons and at home.

-+ The emphasis on chord playing and harmony are a significant boon.
++ The emphasis on chord playing is a significant boon

-– The presentation and approach will be too “schoolbook”-like for some.
+– The presentation may seem too “schoolbook”-like for some

 The Alfred Premier Piano Express series offers one of the most logical and well-thought approaches to learning the piano on the market, and will appeal to adult learners who are happy to take their time developing a thorough understanding.

 Pianodao Music Club members enjoy exclusive discounts on sheet music.

 In the interests of online privacy, Pianodao does not use affiliate tracking links.